Cash-Flow Timing vs. Discount-Rate Timing: An Examination of Mutual Fund Market-Timing Skills

 American Finance Association Meetings, 2017 Chicago

 We measure the ability of professional investment managers in timing cashflow vs. discount-rate news, the two components of market returns.
-We find that the average U.S. equity mutual fund exhibits cashflow-timing skills of 2.12% per year, but discount-rate timing of -0.84%; cashflow-timing skills strongly persist over future quarters.
-The misspecification of market-timing skills accounts for the failure of prior research to locate skilled timing funds; such managers predict low-volatility cashflow news in the face of high-volatility discount-rate news, making skills difficult to detect with traditional models.
-Importantly, we find that value funds outperform growth funds in timing cashflow news.
+We find that the average U.S. equity mutual fund exhibits cashflow-timing skills of 2.12/year, but discount-rate timing of -0.84/year; further, cashflow-timing skills (but not discount-rate timing skills) strongly persist over future quarters.
+Our evidence shows that misspecification of market-timing abilities accounts for the failure of prior research to locate talented timing funds.
+Importantly, we find that value funds outperform growth funds in timing cashflow news, which provides new evidence on the unique skills of value-oriented mutual funds.

 Keywords: Cash-flow timing, discount-rate timing, market timing